10 parking ticket tips that will save you shekels, peso’s, krone’s, and dollars!

 - Read Larry’s Blog because Larry’s a good guy (Believe me, I tried to keep MOM from adding this bonus tip)

 There are 99 parking violation codes, 25 pages of parking regulations contained in 34 NYC Highway and Traffic Rules Sections 4-01 & 4-08, and a gazillion parking laws scattered about in the NYC Administrative Code.
-It is my mission to empower you with the knowledge of the essential regulations and laws to allow you to navigate the mean streets of NYC while keeping your hard earned dough where it belongs…In your wallet.
+It is my mission to allow you with the knowledge of the essential regulations and laws to allow you to navigate the mean streets of NYC while keeping your hard-earned dough where it belongs…In your wallet.